fbpx

 What are some good excuses when appealing my parking ticket?

 When it comes tp appealing a parking charge notice, you’ll need to have a good reason as well as evidence to make sure your appeal is solid.
 Without it, you don’t stand much of a chance of winning your appeal.
-There are some very good reasons you can use that will help build a strong case:
+There are some very good reasons to appeal a parking ticket that you can use – it will help build a strong case!

 1. You weren’t given the 10 minute grace period to leave the car park.